 Less Than Substantial Taking .

 Taking of Less than Substantially All of the Property.
-If less than Substantially All of the Property is taken for any public or quasi-public purpose by any lawful power or authority by the exercise of the right of condemnation or eminent domain or by agreement among Lessor, Lessee and the entity authorized to exercise such right, whether prior to or after the completion of the initial construction of Lessee Improvements, this Lease shall continue for the remainder of the Term (subject to paragraph (b) below) without diminution of any of Lessee's obligations hereunder.
+If less than Substantially All of the Property is taken for any public or quasi-public purpose by any lawful power or authority by the exercise of the right of condemnation or eminent domain or by agreement among Lessor, Lessee and the entity authorized to exercise such right, whether prior to or after the completion of the initial construction of Lessee Improvements, this Lease shall continue for the remainder of the Term (subject to paragraph (b) below) provided that the Rent accruing after delivery of possession to the condemning authority shall be reduced by an amount which bears the same proportion to the Rent immediately prior to the Condemnation as the square footage of the part of the Land so taken bears to the square footage of the Land prior to such Condemnation.

-Obligation to Restore Lessee's Improvements.
-If less than Substantially All of the Property is taken as provided in Section 9.2(a), whether prior to or after the completion of the initial construction of Lessee Improvements, Lessee shall, in accordance with the provisions of this Article 9 restore the remaining portion of Lessee Improvements to the extent feasible, to the condition thereof as it existed immediately before such taking (a "Condemnation Restoration"), regardless of whether the Net Condemnation Award shall be sufficient therefor.
+Restoration of Lessee's Improvements.
+If less than Substantially All of the Property is taken as provided in Section 9.2(a), whether prior to or after the completion of the initial construction of Lessee Improvements, Lessee shall have the right to restore the remaining portion of Lessee Improvements to the extent feasible (a "Condemnation Restoration").

 Disbursement.
-If less than Substantially All of the Property is taken as provided in Section 9.2(a), the Net Condemnation Award payable to Lessor and Lessee shall be paid as follows: (1) first to the cost of the Condemnation Restoration; (2) second, to Lessor for any accrued, but unpaid, Rent; and (3) third, pursuant to Section 9.1(b)(1).
+If less than Substantially All of the Property is taken as provided in Section 9.2(a), the Net Condemnation Award payable to Lessor and Lessee shall be paid as follows: (1) first to the cost of the Condemnation Restoration; (2) second, to Lessor for any accrued, but unpaid, Rent; and (3) third, pursuant to Section 9.1(b)(i).

-Commencement of Construction Work.
-Lessee shall commence the Construction Work in connection with a Condemnation Restoration within ninety (90) days after receipt of the Net Condemnation Award arising from the taking which caused the need for such Condemnation Restoration and shall diligently pursue the completion of such Condemnation Restoration.

-Pay Down of Mortgages Prohibited.
-No Leasehold Mortgagee shall have the right to apply any award proceeds paid in connection with any taking toward payment of the sum secured by its mortgage to the extent that this Lease requires that Lessee effect a Condemnation Restoration with such proceeds.

 Temporary Taking .

 Notice of Temporary Taking.
-If the temporary use of the whole or any portion of the Property is taken for a public or quasi-public purpose by a lawful power or authority by the exercise of the right of condemnation or eminent domain or by agreement between Lessee and those authorized to exercise such right, Lessee shall give Lessor notice within five (5) business days thereof.
+If the temporary use of the whole or any portion of the Property is taken for a public or quasi-public purpose by a lawful power or authority by the exercise of the right of condemnation or eminent domain or by agreement between Lessee and those authorized to exercise such right, Lessee shall give Lessor reasonable notice.
 The Term shall not be reduced or affected in any way by reason of such temporary taking and Lessee shall continue to pay to Lessor the Rent without reduction or abatement.

 Temporary Taking Not Extending Beyond the Term.
-If the temporary taking is for a period not extending beyond the Term, Lessee shallapply the award it receives in compensation therefor toward a Condemnation Restoration, and Lessee shall be entitled to retain any remaining amount of such award.
+If the temporary taking is for a period not extending beyond the Term, Lessee shall be entitled to retain the entire award.

 Temporary Taking Extending Beyond the Expiration of the Term.
 If the temporary taking is for a period extending beyond the expiration of the Term, the award or payment shall be equitably apportioned between Lessor and Lessee as of the expiration of the Term.